FrogDNA/Rack-Modules/README.md

 Left click on an alive cell to kill it.
 Left click on a dead cell to revive it.

-TODO : click on a row or column header to mute all cells in this row/column
+Click on a row or column header to mute all cells in this row/column

 ## AUDIO part: